 Watch: Larry Kimura and Doug Simons compare Hawaiian creation chant to astronomy theories

-A foremost expert on Hawaiian language and Hawaiian studies, Larry Kimura, and the executive director of an observatory atop Maunakea, Doug Simons, compare the first 11 lines of The Kumulipo creation chant to astronomy theories on the origins of the Universe.
+Larry Kimura, a foremost expert on Hawaiian language and Hawaiian studies, and Doug Simons, the executive director of an observatory atop Maunakea, compare the first 11 lines of The Kumulipo creation chant to astronomy theories on the origins of the Universe.

 A presentation on “The Physics of Pō and The Pō of Physics” was held Thursday at the University of Hawaiʻi at Hilo.
 The auditorium at the ʻImiloa Astronomy Center was filled to capacity and overflowing with people eager to hear Associate Professor Larry Kimura, a foremost expert on Hawaiian language and Hawaiian studies, and Doug Simons, executive director at the Canada-France-Hawaiʻi Telescope, compare the first 11 lines of The Kumulipo creation chant to modern astronomy theories on the origins of the Universe.